WangYuanMike/Accouting/Accounting.md

 Accrued Revenue                 Dr. Asset       ------------> Dr. Cash
                                   Cr.
 Revenue                   Cr.
 Asset
 ```
-Nearly all tricks in accounting is resulting from the so-called **Accrual Accouting**.
+Almost all tricks in accounting is resulting from the so-called **Accrual Accouting**.
 In Accrual Accounting, Revenue and Expense are recognized based on whether goods or services have been delivered (e.g. whether customer got benefit, whether emplyee made contribution, whether supplier delivered inventory), and they are not related with Cash Flow at all.
 One of the consequences of the Accural Accouting is that the Deferred/Accrued Revenue/Expense need to have adjustment entries at the end of a fiscal year (**Accouting Recognition**).
 ### Statement of Cash Flows
 ```
 Collections from customers -|                              |-  Payments to suppliers